alecthibodeau/nona-ai/README.md

 - In your Chrome or Chrome Dev browser navigate to [Nona AI](https://alect.me/nona-ai).
 Note: If you use a different browser than Chrome or Chrome Dev you may see the Nona AI interface as expected and even be able to submit prompts&hellip; but you won't get results.
 You'll simply wait.

-- Type a prompt in the input field: Start with something simple like "What's 2 + 2?"
+- Type a prompt in the input field: Start with something simple like "What's two plus two?"
 If you get a corresponding result you'll know Nona AI is working as expected.

 ### Caveats